Flow-dynamic dust separation

 Means less waste generated and lower total cost of ownership.

-- Superior logistics and installation speed: one-day plug and play.
+- Superior logistics and installation speed: up to one-day plug and play.

 - Flexible placement: no building permit required.
 Industrially manufactured, serially produced.